MrBreakfast.com - All Breakfast All The Time

 In a bowl mix oatmeal, salt, and cinnamon.
 Set aside.

-In a small pot on LOW heat melt brown sugar, peanut butter, butter, vanilla and continuously stir until well combined.
+In a small pot on LOW heat melt brown sugar, peanut butter, butter, honey and vanilla and continuously stir until well combined.
 Be careful not to burn sugar.

 Once properly mixed, add to oatmeal mixture.
 Use a spatula if necessary, you want to get all of the wet ingredients incorporated.